Photo by Shutterstock

 Article continues below advertisement

 Europe’s famed cities—such as Paris, London, Barcelona, and Rome—hog the spotlight and most travelers’ attention.
-But to experience some of the best of this continent—from the massive cavern, Postojna, in Slovenia to the world’s largest stone circle at Avebury in the United Kingdom to the windswept rural villages along Spain’s Death Coast—you’ll want to explore by car.
+But to experience some of the best of this continent—from the massive cavern, Postojna, in Slovenia to the world’s largest stone circle at Avebury in the United Kingdom to the windswept rural villages along Spain’s Death Coast—you’ll want to explore by car (and maybe even shell out for rental insurance).

 Plan your European road trip for early fall or late spring to enjoy the best weather and manageable crowds.
 As you would for any destination, research the road conditions, laws, and driving norms of the places you plan to visit before you arrive; the U.S. Department of State’s official webpage is a good place to start.
 Talking to an experienced travel agent or locals in the know can also be helpful.
 And of course, don’t forget travel insurance.